 Due to an abundance of caution, and consideration for the safety of our audience, we are following NYS guidelines and postponing our production.
-We hope to be able to produce this wonderful play later this spring, or fall.
+We hope to be able to produce this wonderful play in the fall.

 Our March production,